架空のセルフポートレート -Fictional self-portrait-

 子供の頃から「1番になれば死ななくて済む」という気持ちに追いかけられています。しかし、私達はナイフを持って後ろから走ってくる何者か(それは多分誰かに脅かされた自分自身)を恐れるだけではありません。今はできなくても、必ずそれをいつか飲み込んで消化していく。どこまでも数字は追いかけてくるけれど、この瞬間にもそれは過去になり、私たちは未来へ進んでいるのだと思います。

-Since childhood, I’ve been chased by the feeling that “if I become number one, I won’t have to die.”
+Since childhood, I have been haunted by the feeling that “if only I could be number one, I wouldn’t have to die.”

-Numbers will always chase after me, but even now, this very moment is already slipping into the past, and we are always moving toward the future.
+Though numbers chase us relentlessly, even this very moment is already becoming the past, and I believe we are moving toward the future.

 門番と足音